DrakeSeteraO/resume-ai-pro/README.md

    * Due to Cline not having a clean way to export files in WSL I had to export all of its data, so the Cline messages can be found somewhere in the `Cline_Data` folder

 ---

+## 🚀 Future Work (What I Would Fix With More Time)
+* **Asynchronous Queueing:** Currently, the system relies on artificial frontend timeouts (breathers) to manage rate limits.
+With more time, I would implement a robust backend queue (like Celery/Redis) to handle concurrent users without risking API quota exhaustion.
+* **Direct PDF Generation:** Instead of relying on third-party proxies like TeX Live, I would containerize a local `pdflatex` environment within a Dockerized backend to eliminate network latency and third-party downtime entirely.